Consensys/quorum/docs/running.md

 The `genesis.json` file can be found in the `7nodes` folder in the `quorum-examples` repository.

 ### Setup Bootnode
-Optionally you can set up a bootnode that you can use when starting up a Node in order that new peers will be auto-added to the network.
+Optionally you can set up a bootnode that all the other nodes first connect to in order to find other peers in the network.
 You will need to generate a bootnode key and enode:

 1-	To generate the key for the first time: